nelson-n/cs-math-nn/README.md

 * Implements Maximum Likelihood Estimation (MLE) from scratch, then benchmarks against a canonical optimization function.
 * Implements the Metropolis-Hastings method from scratch.
-* Estimated Ordinary Least Squares (OLS) regression coefficients using Stochastic Gradient Descent (SGD) and tests the accuracy of estimated coefficients out-of-sample.
+* Estimates Ordinary Least Squares (OLS) regression coefficients using Stochastic Gradient Descent (SGD) and tests the accuracy of estimated coefficients out-of-sample.

 #### :bangbang: to-do
-* Upload pre-existing statistics exercises.
 * Do some statistics work in Julia.

 ## Mathematics